tomhosking/separator/README.md

 Model zip files should be unzipped into `./models`, eg `./models/separator-qqp-v1.2`.
 Data zip files should be unzipped into `./data/`.

+Note: Paralex was originally scraped from WikiAnswers, so many of the Paralex models and datasets are labelled as 'wa' or WikiAnswers.

 ## Replicating our results

 This is pretty straightforward, just run:

-`torchseq --load ./models/separator-qqp-v1.2 --test` or `torchseq --load ./models/separator-qqp-v1.2 --test`
+`torchseq --load ./models/separator-qqp-v1.2 --test` or `torchseq --load ./models/separator-wa-v1.2 --test`

 Replace `--test` with `--validate` to get results on the dev set.